BlueBubblesApp/bluebubbles-docs/server/advanced/byo-proxy-service-guides/cloudflare-with-a-custom-domain.md

 10. Choose the main domain you want to use for it.
 11. Below, you should see a section called Service.
 For this, you want to put the localhost address for the bluebubbles server.
 The default one would be: HTTP://localhost:1234 .
 12. Save the tunnel
+13. After doing this, you may need to run sudo launchctl start _com.cloudflare.cloudflared_ when initially setting up the tunnel to start it.

 As we installed cloudflared as a service, it should automatically launch at startup.